Cantonese vs. Mandarin: 5 Key Differences

 But that doesn’t mean there aren’t a lot of people (or places) still using traditional characters today.

 Cantonese speakers primarily use traditional characters.
-In fact, it’s the most commonly used writing system in Hong Kong, Singapore, Malaysia and Taiwan.
+It’s the most commonly used writing system in Hong Kong, Singapore, Malaysia and Taiwan.

 Mandarin, on the other hand, uses simplified characters.